Joshua Bassett: 2020–2023: Musical debut and extended plays

 In February 2022, Bassett released a single titled "Doppelgänger", co-directing the music video for the song with YouTuber and fellow creative Elle Mills.
 He co-starred along with actor and dancer Ciara Riley Wilson and social media personality Chelsey Amaro in the music video.
-The following month, he became a brand ambassador for clothing retailer American Eagle's "Members Always: Future Together" campaign alongside Madelyn Cline, Maitreyi Ramakrishnan, Michael Evans Behling, Coco Gauff, and Mxmtoon.
 In April 2022, Bassett starred in a supporting role as Anthony, the protagonist's older brother, in the Disney+ original musical comedy film Better Nate Than Ever, directed and written by Tim Federle and based on his 2013 novel of the same name.
 The film received generally positive reviews.
 TJ O'Connell stated that his performance as Anthony "truly brings so much emotional weight to this movie.
-He represents that approval we need that we think is out of reach." while Joshua Axelrod of Pittsburgh Post-Gazette wrote that Bassett "sells Anthony’s growth as he finally begins to understand his little brother".
-Later that month, he won the award for Favorite Male TV Star (Kids) at the 35th Nickelodeon Kids' Choice Awards for his performance as Ricky Bowen in High School Musical: The Musical: The Series.
+He represents that approval we need that we think is out of reach." while Joshua Axelrod of Pittsburgh Post-Gazette wrote that Bassett "sells Anthony's growth as he finally begins to understand his little brother".
 In May 2022, Bassett announced his eponymous debut concert tour featuring stops in the United States, Canada, and Europe.
 In July 2022, he appeared as a contestant on the ninth season of Celebrity Family Feud, playing for the nonprofit organization, Make-A-Wish, along with other High School Musical: The Musical: The Series cast members.

-The same month, Bassett reprised his role as Ricky for the third season of High School Musical: The Musical The Series.
-He wrote and produced the original song "Finally Free", which appears in the first episode of the season.
+2024–present: The Golden Years

+On May 17, 2024, Bassett released "The Golden Years", which served as the lead single from his debut album under the same name.
+The album was announced the same day.

+Other activities

+Endorsements

+In March 2022, Bassett fronted the spring campaign, "Member's Always: Future Together", for clothing retailer American Eagle, alongside Madelyn Cline, Maitreyi Ramakrishnan, Michael Evans Behling, Coco Gauff, and Mxmtoon.